Today's Articles

 Kentucky in Africa Flag

 *The founding of Kentucky in Africa is celebrated on this date in 1828.
-This colony in present-day Montserrado County, Liberia, was settled by American freedmen, many formerly enslaved Africans.
+This colony, located in present-day Montserrado County, Liberia, was settled by American freedmen, many formerly enslaved Africans.

-As a Kentucky state affiliate of the American Colonization Society, members raised money to transport black people from Kentucky to Africa.
+As a Kentucky state affiliate of the American Colonization Society, members raised funds to transport Black people from Kentucky to Africa.
 The Kentucky Society bought a 40-square-mile (100 km2) site along the Saint Paul River (quite near the site of the present-day capital city of Monrovia) and named it Kentucky in Africa.
 Clay-Ashland was the colony's main town.

 Notable residents of Kentucky in Africa include William D. Coleman, the 13th President of Liberia, whose family settled in Clay-Ashland after immigrating from Fayette County, Kentucky, when he was a boy.
 Alfred Francis Russell, the 10th President of Liberia, also resided in Clay-Ashland.
-Liberia annexed Kentucky in Africa in about 1847.
+Liberia annexed a part of Africa in about 1847.

 New Poem Each Day